RobertZetterlund/intro-to-ai/assignment3/report.md

 The clusters are similar in the way that both methods found 3 clusters (This is however largely affected by our choice of parameters).

 But even though they have the same amount of clusters, the clusters are very different.
-K-means splitted the points to the right into two clusters and kept the ones at the left as a single cluster while DBSCAN did the opposite.
-The clusters created by DBSCAN seems more reasonable those created by K-means.
+K-means split the points to the right into two clusters and kept the ones at the left as a single cluster while DBSCAN did the opposite.
+The clusters found by DBSCAN seem more reasonable than those created by K-means.
 This is because when looking at the clusters, it is more clear that the points to the left should be divided into two clusters than that those to the right should be.

-Furthermore we can see that the clusters created by DBSCAN are more compact clusters as it leaves outliers out of clusters.
-K-means at the other hand puts every node into clusters even though they sometimes clearly should not be in a cluster.
+Furthermore, we can see that the clusters created by DBSCAN are more compact clusters as it leaves outliers out of clusters.
+K-means on the other hand puts every node into clusters even though they sometimes clearly should not be in a cluster.

 An interesting note is that if we had done the clustering by hand, we would probably have chosen a mixture between K-means and DBSCAN.
 That is, we would have divided both the points to the rigth and the ones to left into two clusters, in total four clusters.